Jahri Evans: College career

+In addition to his academic and athletic achievements, Jahri Evans also engaged in Greek life during his time at Bloomsburg University.
+He pledged the Alpha Eta chapter of Omega Psi Phi fraternity. as an undergraduate.
+His involvement with the fraternity continued well beyond his college years, as he is not only a life member of Omega Psi Phi but also actively participates in the fraternity's activities through the Eta Mu Nu chapter.

 Professional career

-Entering the 2006 NFL Draft, Evans was seen as a developmental prospect and was projected to move from tackle to guard in the NFL.
+Entering the 2006 NFL draft, Evans was seen as a developmental prospect and was projected to move from tackle to guard in the NFL.
 He was evaluated as an early seventh round pick by Sports Illustrated.

 New Orleans Saints

 Evans was selected in the fourth round (108th overall) by the Saints, after they had traded their early fourth-round pick in the draft to the Philadelphia Eagles for veteran defensive tackle Hollis Thomas and the Eagles' mid-fourth-round pick.
-Evans was the first Bloomsburg player drafted since Eric Jonassen went 140th overall to the San Diego Chargers in the 1992 NFL Draft.
+Evans was the first Bloomsburg player drafted since Eric Jonassen went 140th overall to the San Diego Chargers in the 1992 NFL draft.
 Evans was signed to a three-year contract by the Saints on July 25, 2006.
 He emerged as a consistent performer in training camp and preseason, and won the starting job after the projected starter, Jermane Mayberry, was injured in training camp and ultimately retired.
 In his rookie year, Evans started all 16 games, and both playoff games, at right guard.
 He was subsequently named to the Pro Football Weekly All-Rookie team.